 The process of examining a company's financial statements to make decisions is known as financial statement analysis.
 Internal and external stakeholders utilise financial statement analysis to assess the worth and performance of an organisation.

 All businesses are required by financial accounting to produce balance sheets, income statements, and cash flow statements, which serve as the foundation for financial statement analysis.
 External stakeholders use it to assess the general health of a company as well as its financial and commercial value.
-It serves as a monitoring tool for handling finances for internal stakeholders.
+It also serves as a monitoring tool for handling finances for internal stakeholders.

 Analysts examine financial statements using three methods: ratio analysis, vertical analysis, and horizontal analysis.

-Tools for Financial Statement Analysis
+Tools of Financial Statement Analysis

 Ratio Analysis